boomerhuanger/MTRN4110-Phase-D/README.md

 2. In addition, the Webots path environment variable should already be setup.
 If not, this can be done following these steps: [Adding webots to Path environment variable](#Adding-'webots'-to-Path-environment-variable)

 ## Installing the Program
 1. Clone this repository to a desired location
 2. Open an Anaconda Command Prompt inside the repository directory
 3. Ensure the virtual environment has been installed
-4. Ensure webots is in the system's Path environment variable
+4. Ensure Webots is in the system's Path environment variable (can be run from the command line)
 ## Running the Program
 1. Open the conda virtual environment
     ```